fs-webdev/fs-dialog/README.md

 stylelint '**/*.html' '**/*.css' --fix
 ```

 for a report of CSS standards infractions and to automatically fix the easy infractions _(mostly whitespace)_.
-Custom configuration should be added to a `stylelint` section of package.json.
+Customizations should be added to a `stylelint` section of package.json.

+> NOTE: You can run `standard` functionally on a repo with the module just globally installed, but `stylelint 8.4.0` currently needs a local npm install in the target repository, otherwise it can't find its dependencies correctly.

 ## Running Tests